 Thousands of years before mankind developed the first known complex civilization in Sumer, Mesopotamia, it is possible that humans had already discovered their longtime best friend.
-A 2013 comparative analysis of mitochondrial genomes in hundreds of dogs, wolves, and fossils by University of California, Los Angeles professor Bob Wayne and his team revealed that dogs were likely domesticated somewhere between 18,800 and 32,100 years ago in Europe or western Siberia.
+A 2013 comparative analysis of mitochondrial genomes in hundreds of dogs, wolves, and fossils by UCLA professor Bob Wayne and his team revealed dogs were likely domesticated somewhere between 18,800 and 32,100 years ago in Europe or western Siberia.

 The only dog to take the top spot for two different eras, the cocker spaniel reclaimed its #1 standing for the first time since the early 1950s, their popularity enduring in part due to famous cocker spaniels like Lady in Disney’s 1955 classic “Lady and the Tramp,” as well as Richard Nixon’s dog, Checkers.
 The cocker spaniel’s shorter second reign as #1 coincided with the Reagan administration, and the rise of a new conservatism, which often called back to more prosperous times after World War II, the last time the cocker spaniel reigned supreme.

-From the end of the Cold War and into the present, the labrador retriever has retained the top spot in a rapidly shifting world.
-After nearly 30 years on the list, the labrador retriever has been a constant through the rise of the personal computer, smartphone, and social media.
-The debate on the effects technology and social media have on human relationships is still ongoing, but the friendliness of the labrador and the bonds it forms with its owners might speak to why its managed to capture national affection for so many years.
+From the end of the Cold War and into the present, the Labrador retriever has retained the top spot in a shifting world.
+After nearly 30 years on the list, the Labrador retriever has been a constant through the rise of the personal computer, smartphone, and social media.
+The debate on the effects technology and social media have on human relationships is still ongoing, but the friendliness of the Labrador and the bonds it forms with its owners might speak to why it has managed to capture national affection for so many years.